drmbt/dinacon-bali-2025/README.md

   I wrote a custom shader that encodes luminance data for "low saturation" pixels into the 0.0 - 0.5 value pixel range of a grey scale key image, and ROYGBIV color sorted information into the 0.5 - 1.0 range of a luminance map to create compositions that depict local life, flora and fauna as painterly collages reconstituted from the decaying textures photographed during this trip.

-  More about the technique and philosophy of this practice can be found via link, or the 4th installment of the 2025 Dinachron Newsletter in the essay ["On Textures"](./docs/On-Textures.md) written while camera-sitting a timelapse session
+  More about the technique and philosophy of this practice can be found via link, or the 4th installment of the 2025 Dinachron Newsletter in the essay ["On Textures and Time"](./docs/On-Textures-and-Time.md), written while camera-sitting a timelapse session

 ### [Time Lapse Bali](./Time-Lapse-Bali/)